 Need help booking?
 See our step-by-step guide for booking Japan Airlines first class.

-If you want to give them a try, Etihad miles provide 2 award sweet spots you’ll want to check out.
+If you want to give this small airline a try, Etihad’s Guest program provides 2 award sweet spots you’ll want to check out.

-A one-way flight between London Heathrow (LHR) and Muscat International (MCT) is 44,000 miles (117,000 Marriott Bonvoy points) in business class, while a one-way business class ticket between Muscat and Singapore Changi (SIN) is only 42,000 miles (111,000 Marriott Bonvoy points).
+A one-way business class flight between London-Heathrow (LHR) and Muscat (MCT) costs 44,000 miles (transfer 117,000 Marriott Bonvoy points), while a one-way business class flight between Muscat and Singapore (SIN) costs just 42,000 miles (transfer 111,000 Marriott Bonvoy points).

-23. Fly American Airlines First and Business Class at Pre-Devaluation Rates (Etihad Guest)
+22. Fly American Airlines First and Business Class at Pre-devaluation Rates (Etihad Guest)

 Etihad has a fantastic award chart if you want to fly American Airlines.
-Let’s look at some of these options:
+Let’s look at some of these one-way flight options:

-American Airlines may have devalued its award chart in early 2016, but you can still get the old award flight rates by using Etihad miles.
+American Airlines may have devalued its award chart years ago, but you can still get the old award flight rates by using Etihad miles.

-24. British Airways Travel Together – First Class With a Friend or Spouse (British Airways Executive Club)
+23. British Airways Travel Together — Fly First Class With a Companion (British Airways Executive Club)

-If there’s 1 thing that people always seem to remember about British Airways, it’s that you should expect high taxes and fees.
-This is especially true for first class flights, even on award tickets.
+If there’s 1 thing that people always seem to remember about booking award flights with British Airways, it’s that you should expect high taxes and fees — especially on first class tickets.

 However, if you have a British Airways co-branded credit card, you can earn a Travel Together Ticket.
-To earn this perk, you’ll need to spend $30,000 on your British Airways Visa Signature® Card during a calendar year.
+To earn this perk, you’ll need to spend $30,000 on your British Airways Visa card during a calendar year.

-Here’s an example of how the Travel Together Ticket works: you could book a round-trip first class flight on British Airways from Los Angeles (LAX) to London (LHR) for an off-peak award cost of 170,000 Avios (420,000 Marriott Bonvoy points) plus about $1,500 to $2,000 taxes and fees.
+Here’s an example of how the Travel Together Ticket works: you could book a round-trip first class flight on British Airways from Los Angeles (LAX) to London (LHR) for an off-peak award cost of 170,000 Avios (transfer 420,000 Marriott Bonvoy points) plus about $1,500 to $2,000 taxes and fees.

-For no extra miles, your companion can be booked in first class with you.
+For no additional miles, your companion can be booked in first class with you.
 They’re only responsible for the taxes and fees on their companion pass.

 If you need a short-haul flight while abroad, there’s a good chance Avios will be your best option.

-For flights 650 miles or shorter, you can book an economy class ticket for only 4,000 Avios (12,000 Marriott Bonvoy points) during off-peak dates and 4,500 Avios (13,500 Marriott Bonvoy points) during peak dates.
+For flights 650 miles or shorter, you can book a one-way economy ticket for only 4,000 Avios (transfer 12,000 Marriott Bonvoy points) during off-peak dates and 4,500 Avios (transfer 14,000 Marriott Bonvoy points to get 4,666 Avios) during peak dates.
 This can be a great way to see multiple cities in countries like Japan.

-In the U.S., flights that are 650 miles or shorter now cost 7,500 Avios (22,500 Marriott Bonvoy points).
-This can still be a solid deal, but abroad is where you will really maximize the value of short-haul flights with Avios.
+In the U.S., flights that are 650 miles or shorter now cost 7,500 Avios (transfer 23,000 Marriott Bonvoy points to get 7,666 Avios).
+This can still be a solid deal, but abroad is where you will really maximize the value of short-haul flights booked with Avios.

 Flights to Hawaii are not cheap.
 Fortunately, Avios provide a fantastic option from the West Coast.

-You can fly either American Airlines or Alaska Airlines to Hawaii for only 12,500 Avios (37,500 Marriott Bonvoy points) one-way in economy class.
+You can fly either American Airlines or Alaska Airlines to Hawaii for only 12,500 Avios (transfer 38,000 Marriott Bonvoy points to get 12,667 Avios) one-way in economy class.

-Delta SkyMiles are often knocked for not providing much value.
+The Delta SkyMiles program is often knocked for not providing much value.
 If you know where to look, though, there are some fun routes to try.

-You can fly China Airlines in business class for 102,500 SkyMiles (247,500 Marriott Bonvoy points) one-way to Asia.
-If you have a stash of SkyMiles, give this option a look.
+You can fly Taipei-based China Airlines in business class for 102,500 SkyMiles (transfer 248,000 Marriott Bonvoy points to get 102,666 SkyMiles) one-way to Asia.
+If you have a stash of SkyMiles, you’ll want to give this option a look.

 Now, let’s talk about flying ANA to Japan in business class.
-During the regular season, you can fly business class on ANA for 85,000 miles (210,000 Marriott Bonvoy points) round-trip, and during low season you can do so for only 75,000 miles (180,000 Marriott Bonvoy points).
+During the regular season, you can fly business class on ANA for 85,000 miles (transfer 210,000 Marriott Bonvoy points) round-trip.
+During the low season, the same flights will cost 75,000 miles (transfer 180,000 Marriott Bonvoy points).
 If you choose to fly a partner airline, it will always be 85,000 miles.

-While ANA is a member of Star Alliance, it also partners with Etihad.
-Since ANA and Etihad paused their normal partnership in December of 2017, you can only book flights that are codeshared.
-If you can find Etihad flights that codeshare with ANA, you will be able to redeem ANA miles for flights on Etihad.
+ANA is a member of the Star Alliance, but it also maintains a partnership with Etihad.
+The airlines paused their “normal” partnership in December of 2017, so you can only book award tickets on codeshare flights.
+If you can find Etihad flights that codeshare with ANA, you’ll be able to redeem ANA miles for flights on Etihad.

-You’ll pay 195,000 miles (200,000 miles = 480,000 Marriott Bonvoy points) round-trip for a first class redemption on Etihad.
-While this isn’t quite as amazing as the business class redemption, it’s still a great way to try Etihad’s highly regarded first class.
+You’ll pay 195,000 miles (transfer 480,000 Marriott Bonvoy points) for a round-trip first class redemption on Etihad.
+While this isn’t quite as amazing as the business class option, it’s still a great way to try Etihad’s highly regarded first class.